You split up. It’s over. It doesn’t matter who instigated the break up, it’s done. So, why do you have an overwhelming urge to stalk your ex?

-But, breakups are rarely clean.
-They are never easy and it’s hard to let go.
+Breakups are rarely clean.
+They are never easy and it can be really to hard to let go.

-So, if you find yourself wanting to stalk your ex … we are here to talk you out of it.
+So, if you find yourself wanting to stalk your ex … I are here to talk you out of it.

 Let’s get this out of the way straight off the bat.
 True stalking is illegal and if you are here for justification for sending your ex 100 texts a day, hiring a private investigator and tailing him in your car, we can’t say we approve.